grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 The _Prospect_ turned out into the main channel and Percy took over command.
 She immediately had Bastian throttle up to the _Prospect_'s full surface speed of fifteen knots.

 "Careful, Captain Percy," said Sir Piero.
 "I cannot recommend all this speed in the channel full of big heavy ships and small wobbly boats.
-If any Authority vessels spots the _Prospect_, they will intervene to try to keep order in the channel."
+If any Authority vessel spots the _Prospect_, they will intervene to try to keep order in the channel."

 "I fucking know it.
 But those fuckers behind us are certainly not going to take it easy in the channel --- maybe the Authority will intervene with them instead!"